-I followed up with the posting attorney to get permission to use his post in this filing, and he added:
+I followed up with the posting attorney, and he added:

 After I sent the second email I received a response from vbaco_RFIA folks who suggested I call the YourIT folks.
 So I did and spoke with someone who was very kind and helpful and had absolutely no idea what I was talking about or trying to accomplish.
 She was kind enough to send me her direct email so I forwarded all my emails and that sheet with the instructions from the VA to her.
 She did give me a ticket number over the phone.